sen-tou/stvbyr-tech/content/blog/use-multiple-obsidian.md-config-folders-with-git.md

 title: "Use Multiple Obsidian.md Config Folders And Sync With Github"
 date: 2022-01-07T13:29:04+01:00
 draft: false
-summary: "If you are using Obsidian on more than one devices, using multiple config folders can be quiet beneficial."
+summary: "If you are using Obsidian on more than one device, using multiple config folders can be quiet beneficial."
 translationKey: "use-multiple-obsidian-md-config-folders-and-sync-with-github"
 image: "images/use-multiple-obsidian-config-folders.png"
 social_image: "images/twitter-share-obsidian-config-folders.png"